 Your final full day on the catamaran explores the winemaking region of the Peljesac Peninsula before heading east to the lovely walled city of Ston.
 From Ston, it is just a short hop across to your base for the night at Broce.

-The final day of your sailing weekend sees you back amidst the Elaphiti islands as you work your way back to Komolac where you’ll disembark sometime around midday.
+The final day of your sailing weekend sees you back amidst the Elaphiti islands as you work your way back to Komolac where you’ll disembark in the early afternoon.

 From there, we can arrange transfers to the airport or to Dubrovnik where we can also organise your accommodation should you wish to extend your stay.

-Image Credit: Huckfin Adventure Travel and Ivo Biocina Croatian National Tourist Board
+Image Credit: Huck Finn Adventure Travel and Ivo Biocina Croatian National Tourist Board

 Arrival, Briefing and the Elaphiti Archipelago

-This trip starts at 10 am from Komolac Marina which is a short taxi ride from Dubrovnik.
-We strongly recommend staying in the city the previous evening and can arrange flights, accommodation and transfers to suit your specific requirements.
+If you are starting this trip on a Saturday or Sunday, you will board the boat at 10am today, whereas Tuesday and Wednesday departures will board at 2pm.
+All boats will depart from Komolac Marina which is approximately 15 minutes by road from Dubrovnik and we recommend staying in the city the night before.
+We can arrange flights, accommodation and transfers to suit your specific requirements.
 Please just ask one of our Travel Experts for suggestions.

 You will then sail towards Lopud and Sipan.
 Your skipper knows all the quieter spots and will moor in a lovely harbour from where you will make landfall.
 The crew know all of these islands and villages well and will be delighted to make restaurant recommendations.